jiangsheng/jiangsheng.github.io/docs/blogs/2025/05/exception_invalid_post_date_from_ablog_post.rst

 .. meta::
    :description: Today I am getting some strange error when I am trying to convert my blogs to the ablog extension of Sphinx.
 The error log has the following lines Extension err

-Misleading Error Message from ablog.post Part 2
+Misleading Error Message from ablog.post, Aggressive Looking Ahead
 =========================================================================================================

 .. post:: 17 May, 2025